 In a large band setup, a bassist may prefer a louder kick in their mix, while the guitarist may prefer otherwise.
 In such instances, the stage monitor of a bassist may be mixed separately from the guitarist.
 The same applies to singers.

-Generally, singers prefer melodic instruments to be more prominent in their stage monitor mix to help them stay in time and tune.
+Generally, singers prefer melodic instruments like the keyboard or guitar to be more prominent in their stage monitor mix to help them stay in time and tune.
 Therefore, stage monitors enable performers to hear exactly the type of sound that can help them in their stagecraft and in real-time as well.

 Therefore, the purpose of stage monitors is to ensure that the member of a band receive the type of sound they require to play in good rhythm and tune.